1944 Icelandic constitutional referendum: Aftermath

 The union with Denmark was dissolved on 17 June 1944.
-As Denmark was still occupied by Nazi Germany, many Danes felt offended that the step was taken at that time.
-Nevertheless, King Christian X of Denmark sent a message of congratulations to Icelanders.

 The republican celebration was held at Þingvellir on 17 June 1944.
 At 13:30, Prime Minister Björn Þórðarson set the celebrations going, after which a religious ceremony was held.
 The Icelandic flag was raised and the members of the parliament rose from their seats as church bells rang.
 All declared unilaterally that Iceland would henceforth be a republic.
 The members of parliament then chose Sveinn Björnsson as the first president.
 Sveinn had been regent of Iceland and the king's representative during the war years.
 He was the only president not elected directly by the people of Iceland.